Mathématique: Chapter 57

 Jackson shot her a look over the tops of his glasses, then cleared his throat.
 “Okay, question nine.
 You just bought a new outfit.
 Your bestie compliments you with a) a wink, b) thoughtful feedback on your style choices, or c) is too flustered by how attractive you are to say anything.”

-“I’m going to go with b on this one,” Vala said, primly.
-“Though I usually have to do a little prompting.”
+“I’ll go with b on this one,” Vala said, primly, “though I usually have to do a little prompting.”

 “Jackson,” Young said, looking over the archeologist’s shoulder, trying not to smile, “you cut the quizzes out of Cosmo while she was gone?”

-“B. Got it,” Jackson said, studiously circling the letter, avoiding Young’s question.
+“B. Got it.”
+Jackson studiously circled the letter, avoiding Young’s question.

-“Oh he has quite a collection now,” Vala said, smiling at Young.
-“He’s begun to make a bit of a project out of them, haven’t you, darling?”
+“Oh he has quite a collection now.”
+Vala gave Young a glittering smile.
+“He’s begun to make a project out of them, haven’t you, darling?”

 “Are You Best Friends or Something More?”
 Young read over Jackson’s shoulder.
 “You guys need a quiz for this?”

-“Question ten,” Jackson said determinedly.
+“Question ten,” Jackson read determinedly.
 “A ‘friend date’ is most likely to involve a) dinner and a movie, b) a trip to an exciting location, or c) an intellectual discussion.”

-“Hmm,” Vala said, looking at the ceiling, her hands running through a lock of her hair.
+“Hmm.”
+Vala gazed at the ceiling, then ran her fingers through a lock of her hair.
 “I’m really quite split on this one between a and c.
 We’ve done both.
 Probably c, though.”

 “Not b?”
 Jackson asked.

-“Well, my Terrestrial BFF has practically been under house arrest for the entire time I’ve known him,” Vala said.
-“He can’t really go many places.”
+“Well, my Terrestrial BFF has been under a functional house arrest for the whole time I’ve known him,” Vala said.
+“He can’t go many places.”

 “Wait, what?”
 Jackson asked.